floalex/myyelp/README.md

 4. User Registration -  Sign in and Sign Out

-5. User can see a list of recent reviews - doing
+5. User can see a list of recent reviews
   - allow only text reviews

-6. User can review a business (add a new review)
+6. User can review a business (add a new review) -adding review

 7. User can see another user's profile page
   - also shows this user's past reviews